 With only over 40 million speakers, why would anyone even want to learn Polish?
-A language that very few people you know have studied and isn’t taught in most places?
+A language that few people you know have studied and isn’t taught in most places?

 There is definitely some truth to that.